stephen1hong/building-conversational-chatbot-using-TF-IDF/README.md

   * transform the query to chatbot
   * computing similarity score for the query
   * ranking results
-  * step 6: retrieve the answer result
+  *  retrieve the answer result

   ---
   Reference: "Python Deep Learning Projects", M. Lamons, R. Kumar, A. Nagaraja